viktorsapozhok/viktorsapozhok.github.io/_posts/2023-02-09-fastapi-services-oauth2.md

 the source data (SQLAlchemy models) and the application output.
 Additionally, they are used as the response objects.

 Moving forward, we create a new file named `schemas/movies.py`.
-Within this file, we declare all the schemas that are utilized within the `movies` service.
+In this file, we declare all the schemas that are utilized within the `movies` service.
 In this specific case, we will have a single `MovieSchema` used as a request response model.